Decision-making is supposed to be informed, and for enterprises that can be best achieved through ontologies.

 - Automation: actions can be carried out automatically (bypassing organizational considerations) based on reliable observations and confirmed causal chains (c).

-- Support: decisions could be made and actions carried out without observable impact on environments (d).
+- Management and support: decisions about the use of resources could be made and actions carried out without observable impact on environments (d).

 More generally, these patterns can also be used to characterize decision-making horizons:

-- Operational: when observed data can be directly mapped to information and put to use as knowledge, thus allowing for routine decision-making.
+- Operational: when observed data can be directly mapped to information and put to use as knowledge, thus allowing for routine decision-making (a)

-- Tactical: when the execution of decisions can be improved by additional data and better traceability.
+- Tactical: when the execution of decisions can be improved by additional data and better traceability (b)

-- Support: for actions meant to improve the capabilities of enterprises’ organization and systems.
+- Management and support: for actions meant to improve the capabilities of enterprises’ organization and systems.

 That brings back the temporality issue: how to manage decision-making horizons in digital environments characterized by continuous changes in markets, competition, and regulations.
 The answer is to weave together decision-making and knowledge management.